BxNxM/micrOSPackages/README.md

 # ![logo](https://raw.githubusercontent.com/BxNxM/micrOS/master/media/logo_mini.png)micrOS Packages 📦 v0.1

-# micrOS Packages — Toolkit & Repository
+# micrOS Packages Registry and Tools
-Version 0.1

 This repository contains multiple installable micrOS packages and applications.
 Each package lives in its own folder and includes a package.json that is compatible with mip.
-micrOS devices can install these packages from GitHub or (later) from a local mip server.
+micrOS devices can install these packages from GitHub or from a local mip server.

 ---

 # CLI Tool (tools.py)

-The tools.py script provides a unified interface to validate packages, create new packages, update package.json files, and start a local mip server.
+The tools.py script provides a unified interface to validate packages, create new packages, update package.json files, and start a local mip package registry server.

 ## Usage